Turn2us: Services and activities

 When the charity began operating under the Turn2us brand in May 2015, it consolidated the charitable activity of Turn2us, Elizabeth Finn Care and Elizabeth Finn Grants under one name.
 Elizabeth Finn Homes Limited was not impacted by the reintegration and remains a separate brand.
 The largest activity as a proportion of charitable expenditure is direct grant giving.
 In 2017/18 the charity gave £4 million to over 3,859 individuals.

 The other main area of charitable activity is through raising awareness of financial support through the charity website turn2us.org.uk The charity's Annual Report claims that in 2017/18 almost 7 million people used the website.

-Website

-The Turn2us website is designed to help people find appropriate sources of financial support, quickly and easily, based on their particular needs and circumstances.